klahnakoski/mo-dots/docs/README.md

 ## DataObject for data

-You can wrap any object to make it appear as `Data`.
+You can box any object to make it appear as `Data`.

 ```python
 	d = DataObject(my_data_object)